project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/159-ichsani-wheeler-and-tom-hengl-open-source-satellites-and-data-to-know-what-is-happening-on-our-planet.md

 ---
-title: 159 Ichsani Wheeler and Tom Hengl – Open source, satellites and data to know what is happening on our planet
+title: 159 Ichsani Wheeler And Tom Hengl Open Source Satellites And Data To Know What Is Happening On Our Planet
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2022-03-22)